spader7/obsidian-git-sync/föreläsningar/Computer graphics/Light, Blending, Transperency.md

 ### Global illumination
 - pbr is local illumination
 - lightning beyond local calculations
 	- example: light bounces from one surface to another and so on.
-This makes it so that each surface gets multiple light rays from different objects as it bounces with different values, light has no end position as
+This makes it so that each surface gets multiple light rays from different objects as it bounces with different values, light has no end position as in pbr and hdr.
+	- local lightning just calculates the light of an object while global llumination also reflects the light to impact the surroundings
+		- local lightning
+			- takes the light value
+		- global illumination
+			- takes the light value and sends it back out with a different value depending on the objects material and reflection value
+- very expensive

+- global light influence

+### baked lightning
+-
+	- Calculate the lgihtning